spaghettiplants/about-me/README.md

 - 👋 Hi, I’m @spaghettiplants
 - 👀 I’m interested in cats, food, traveling, math education, and data science for good!
-- 🌱 I’m currently learning about unsupervised learning!
-- 💞️ I’m looking to collaborate on data science for good projects.
-- 📫 Feel free to reach out to me on Twitter! @spaghettiplants

 Here are my kitties!